ThManHimself/my-professional-portfolio/README.md

 ## My Portfolio:

-This website lays out my web and other application development portfolio in an easy to navigate and digestable way.
+This website lays out my web application development portfolio in an easy to navigate and digestable way.

 To see the current plans for how the website will look, visit the 'WIKI' section of the repository.